nlp-unibuc/nlp-unibuc-website/content/pages/index.md

 URL:
 save_as: index.html

-The Center of Computational Linguistics is a multi-disciplinary research area that addresses the automatic processing of human language for a range of tasks.
+The Solomon Marcus Center of Computational Linguistics is a multi-disciplinary research area that addresses the automatic processing of human language for a range of tasks.
-We are a high-level research center inside the University of Bucharest, with our members having gained experience (as graduates, PhD, master students, or full employees) from the Faculty of Letters, the Faculty of Foreign Languages and Literatures, and the Faculty of Mathematics and Computer Science.
+We are a high-level research center inside the University of Bucharest, with our members having gained experience (as graduates, PhD, master students, or full employees) from the [Faculty of Letters](http://litere.ro/), [Faculty of Foreign Languages and Literatures](http://lls.unibuc.ro/), and the [Faculty of Mathematics and Computer Science](http://fmi.unibuc.ro/ro/).

-We have a long and robust tradition in Computational Linguistics, the current members of the Center being former students of the main Romanian researchers in NLP (in fact, students of the initiators of Computational Linguistics in Romania): Solomon Marcus (member of the Romanian Academy), Emanuel Vasiliu, Alexandra Cornilescu.

-We have results and we are currently interested  but not limited  to the following fields: natural languages similarity, lexical similarity, languages intelligibility, readability,  phono-morpho-syntactic analysis of natural languages, formal and distributional semantics, (automatic) cognates identification, authorship identification and pastiche detection, temporality
+We have a long and robust tradition in Computational Linguistics that roots from the initiators of Computational Linguistics in Romania: Solomon Marcus, Emanuel Vasiliu and Alexandra Cornilescu.
+In our work, we are currently interested  but not limited  to the following fields: language acquisition, natural languages similarity, lexical similarity, languages intelligibility, readability,  phono-morpho-syntactic analysis of natural languages, formal and distributional semantics, (automatic) cognates identification, authorship identification and pastiche detection, temporality